DenisGorbachev/fastask-docs/src/HowToThink.md

     * Examples
       * We're looking for a "throwable", not a "rock"
       * We're looking for an "exchangeable", not "money"
-      * We're looking for "someone whom we can have sex with & live well & have children", not "human"
+      * We're looking for "someone whom we can have sex with & have children", not "partner"

 ### Write a name